paulfauthmayer/poopicorn/README.md

 **Idea**: What if we create an emotional blog for employees where they can record their daily good & bad happenings by voice recording and the platform would automatically do a sentiment analysis detecting the tone and the mood during the day.
 In case of longer term thinking this might be a tool for the employer also to monitor anonimously the situation of the company, which area they should change or motivate people more with something else.

+---

+**Issue**: The YouTube is full of best of moments of movies and TV shows in different languages to show the best parts for the wider audience without watching the full movie

+**Idea**: Let's create a searchable video library which can scan YouTube and Netflix videos by a simple search term, so it's easy to get to the "best part" anytime without clicking around the whole timeline